azizmobarak/react-screen-modal/README.md

 ## notes

 >put center in both direction and position to centralize the modal
+>it's a drawer first , but can be a modal with centralize of direction and position options

 ## Usage

+you can use width and height width position and direction to customize the modal/drawer

 ```jsx
 import React,{useState} from 'react'